How to Qualify for HVAC Rebates in Ontario (2026 Guide)

 Furnace replacements, chimney sealing, and other heating improvements qualify for smaller rebates.

-The provincial HER+ program provides additional support for heat pump installations and other energy-efficient upgrades.
+The provincial Oil-to-Heat-Pump Affordability Program (OHPA) provides additional support for heat pump installations and other energy-efficient upgrades.

 Available for air-source or ground-source heat pumps that meet ENERGY STAR standards.